 Darwin Ship Lift and Marine Industry Project

-Pearl Marine Engineering proposes to deliver the SLAMI Project through a wholly owned subsidiary of the Paspaley Group, Northern Ship Support Pty Ltd.
+The project will be delivered through a wholly owned subsidiary of the Paspaley Group, Northern Ship Support Pty Ltd.